LibraryCarpentry/lc-shell/index.md

 ---
 layout: lesson_homepage
 ---
 This Library Carpentry lesson introduces librarians to the unix shell.
-At the conclusion of the lesson you will: understand the basics of the Unix shell; understand why and how to use the command line; use shell commands to work with directories and files; use shell commands to find and manipulate data
+At the conclusion of the lesson you will: understand the basics of the Unix shell; understand why and how to use the command line; use shell commands to work with directories and files; use shell commands to find and manipulate data.

 > ## Prerequisites
 >